I can’t think of one! Oh, maybe printing 12’ banners… If it is printing garments, run it on an auto.

 Automatic presses can be a huge investment.

-What are some ways to return on this investment and keep your business profitable?
+What are some ways to realize a return on this investment and keep your business profitable?

 Before you get a nasty case of sticker shock, it is important to break things down a little to get a better understanding of the benefits you will realize with an automatic press.
 There is a general misconception that you have to run an automatic all day every day to afford it.
 That is not true.
 Whether you are paying cash, getting a loan from your bank, or taking out a lease, an easy way is to calculate what your monthly payment would be for an average 60 month lease with a one dollar buyout at the end of the term.
 Lease payments are determined by a number of factors including how long you have been in business and your credit worthiness so your payments may vary.
 But as an example, the average lease payment on a $50,000.00 lease would be around $1,000.00.
 If you make a profit of one dollar a shirt that would mean you would need to print 1000 shirts in a month’s time to cover your lease payment.
 Considering that an automatic press can easily print 500 to 1000 shirts or more in an 8 hour day with 3 or 4 setups, you can see an automatic is pretty easy to justify once you get your sales volume up to a reasonable level.